Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Medications:

 Doctors often recommend nonsteroidal anti-inflammatory drugs to reduce inflammation and low back pain.
-If required, the health care provider can suggest even stronger medication based on the condition of pars interarticularis.
+If required, the health care provider can suggest even stronger medication based on the condition of the pars interarticularis.

 Physical therapy: